ReachFive/reachfive-ios-future/CONTRIBUTING.md

 This means that the non-core pods will not have access to the core changes on CI until the core changes are deployed.<br>
 Local development is not impacted by this problem.

-So first release IdentitySdkCore, then you can use the new APIs from this release in the Facebook/Google/Webview/WeChat pods.
+So first release Reach5 Core, then you can use the new APIs from this release in the Facebook/Google/Webview/WeChat pods.

 ### When to add a new module for a provider